About the PLA

 - training and know how.

-We formally adopted our Constitution in April 2010 (amended in November 2012 and January 2016) and have an Executive Committee of fourteen.
+We formally adopted our Constitution in April 2010 (amended in November 2012, January 2016 and March 2022) and have an Executive Committee of fifteen.

 How the PLA began and what we’ve achieved to date: